cquevedod/js-school-project/Week 02/Challenge-C02/README.md

 # Challenge C02
 RESTful APIs and HTTP requests

--Download postman and get information for a superhero from Marvel API -Access to https://developer.marvel.com/docs and do all steps to get an API key to get access -Get information related to the list of characters of Cable & Deadpool (2004) #46 (Zombie Variant) -Get a list of all stories when Agent X (Nijo) appears -Generate JSON document with this information and push to GitHub repo
+- Download postman and get information for a superhero from Marvel API
+- Access to https://developer.marvel.com/docs and do all steps to get an API key to get access
+- Get information related to the list of characters of Cable & Deadpool (2004) #46 (Zombie Variant)
+- Get a list of all stories when Agent X (Nijo) appears
+- Generate JSON document with this information and push to GitHub repo

 Listed below are the steps taken to retrieve superhero information with the Marvel API.